graysky2/streamzap/README.md

 ##Streamzap
 Getting the [Streamzap USB remote](http://www.streamzap.com/consumer/pc_remote/index.php) to work under Linux is currently trivial and does NOT require the use of [LIRC](http://www.lirc.org) any more although LIRC does provide the ability to map the same keypress to different actions under a variety of applications.

-The repo contains several config files that work with [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel as well as files to allow operation with LIRC, specifically for mythtv, xbmc, and mplayer.
+The repo contains several config files that work with [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel as well as files to allow operation with LIRC, specifically for mythtv, kodi, and mplayer.

-## Option #1 - Full featured operation of mplayer, mythtv, and xbmc using LIRC.
+## Option #1 - Full featured operation of mplayer, mythtv, and kodi using LIRC.
 ### Setup LIRC
-* Install lirc and/or lirc-utils for your distro.
-For Arch, only lirc-utils is required.
+* Install lirc-utils for your distro.
 * Place lircd.conf.streamzap-new in /etc/lirc renaming it to lircd.conf
 * Place 90-streamzap.conf in /etc/X11/xorg.conf.d which causes X to ignore the remote without LIRC.
 This step is required.
 * Restart X if you just did the aforementioned step for the first time.